 - The bird itself does not appear, but the throne of the Autarchs in The Book of the New Sun is shaped like a phoenix, to symbolize their hope that the dying sun will be rekindled by the second coming of their savior figure.

 - The Phoenix And The Carpet by E. Nesbit contains a phoenix (well duh) and a carpet.
-Now the Phoenix came with the carpet, as an egg which then burst into flash and released a small bird which then rapidly grew into an adult, English speaking, Phoenix.
+The Phoenix came with the carpet, as an egg which then burst into flame and released a small bird which then rapidly grew into an adult, English-speaking Phoenix.
 The carpet also grants three wishes a day and can fly and take the children on adventures.

 - A swamp in Ursula Vernon's Black Dogs contains the world's last phoenix, imprisoned by magic.
 The protagonists release it and it flies off into space, but not before burning up all the magical apparitions that had been harassing them and granting them safe passage through the treacherous swamp.

 - Pfenix (as they're spelled) appear in Greg Maguire's Wicked books.
 They're known to be rare, and omens of change.

 - In Robert E. Howard's "The Phoenix on the Sword", the image of a phoenix put on Conan the Barbarian's sword both lets him kill the Eldritch Abomination and proves he wasn't dreaming.